Coronary Artery Bypass Graft Surgery (CABG) surgery is performed to bypass clogged arteries supplying the heart.

-OTHER TECHNIQUES: Other surgical techniques for this procedure are also being used.
+Other surgical techniques for this procedure also are being used.
 One method is to avoid the use of the heart-lung machine.
 This is called off-pump coronary artery bypass or OPCAB.
 This operation allows the bypass to be created while the heart is still beating.
 This procedure has some benefits in selected groups of patients such as those with a history of stroke, renal failure and use of limited lung function.

-RISKS: When considering the risks of CABG, it is important to remember that bypass surgery has been performed for more than 50 years.
+When considering the risks of CABG, it is important to remember that bypass surgery has been performed for more than 50 years.
 Cardiovascular surgeons have received extensive training in bypass techniques.

 - Age -- patients over 70 are at a slightly higher risk for complications

 - Gender -- women have a slightly higher risk